 - Ride the miniature train around Treasure Island;

 - Take a boat cruise down the property’s stunning river;

 Of course, you mustn’t leave without having some delicious fruit ice cream.
 Choose your own fruit and the guys in the café will turn it into the most delicious ice cream you have ever had!

-The fruit tasting, and tractor tour takes 2.5 hours, but you’re quite welcome to spend as long as you like at the property.
-The kids might enjoy playing at Treasure Island a little longer than what’s allowed for during the tour as there is a variety of games here, putt putt, playground and flying fox.
+The fruit tasting and tractor tour takes 2.5 hours, but you’re quite welcome to spend as long as you like at the property.
+The kids might enjoy playing at Treasure Island a little longer than what’s allowed for during the tour, so you’re welcome to come back afterwards.
+Here there is a variety of games here, putt-putt, playground and flying fox.